atharvap2003/React-redux-Tasklist-Project-/README.md

 HTML: Markup language for structuring web pages.

+# Getting Started:
+To get started with the project, follow these steps:

+Clone the repository to your local machine.
+Install dependencies using npm install.
+Run the development server with npm start.
+Explore and contribute to the project as you wish!
+# Contributing:
+Contributions are welcome!
+Whether you're fixing a bug, implementing a new feature, or improving documentation, your efforts are appreciated.
+Please follow the contribution guidelines outlined in the CONTRIBUTING.md file.

 Currently, two official plugins are available:

 - [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh